Chinese painting: The Donkey Rider

-“The country is broken; mountains and rivers remain.”
-The poem by Du Fu (712-770) reflects the major principle in Chinese culture: the dynasty might change, but the landscape is eternal.
-This timelessness theme evolved from Six Dynasty period and early Northern Song.
+"The country is broken; mountains and rivers remain."
+The poem by Du Fu (712–770) reflects the major principle in Chinese culture: the dynasty might change, but the landscape is eternal.
+This timelessness theme evolved from Six Dynasties period and early Northern Song.
 A donkey rider travelling through the mountains, rivers and villages is studied as an important iconographical character in developing of landscape painting.

-The donkey rider in the painting Travelers in a wintry forest by Li Cheng is assumed to be a portrait painting of Meng Haoran, “a tall and lanky man dressed in a scholar plain robe, riding on a small horse followed by a young servant.”
+The donkey rider in the painting Travelers in a wintry forest by Li Cheng is assumed to be a portrait painting of Meng Haoran, "a tall and lanky man dressed in a scholar plain robe, riding on a small horse followed by a young servant."
 Except Meng Haoran, other famous people for example, Ruan Ji, one of the seven sages of the Bamboo Grove and Du Fu, a younger contemporary of Meng are also depicted as donkey rider.
 Tang dynasty poets Jia Dao and Li He and early Song dynasty elites Pan Lang, Wang Anshi appears on the paintings as donkey rider.
 North Song poets Lin Bu and Su Shi are lately depicted as donkey rider.
 In this specific painting Travelers in a wintry forest, the potential candidates for the donkey rider are dismissed and the character can only be Meng Haoran.
 Meng Haoran has made more than two hundred poems in his life but none of them is related with donkey ride.
 Depicting him as a donkey rider is a historical invention and Meng represents a general persona than an individual character.
 Ruan Ji was depicted as donkey rider since he decided to escape the office life and went back to the wilderness.
 The donkey he was riding is representing his poverty and eccentricity.
 Du Fu was portrayed as the rider to emphasis his failure in office achievement and also his poor living condition.
 Meng Haoran, similar to those two figures, disinterested in office career and acted as a pure scholar in the field of poem by writing real poems with real experience and real emotional attachment with the landscape.
 The donkey rider is said to travel through time and space.
 The audience are able to connect with the scholars and poets in the past by walking on the same route as those superior ancestors have gone on.
 Besides the donkey rider, there is always a bridge for the donkey to across.
 The bridge is interpreted to have symbolic meaning that represents the road which hermits depart from capital city and their official careers and go back to the natural world.